elimoss/wellread/README.md

 ## How It Works

 1. **Fetch**: Retrieves items from all RSS feeds in `feeds.txt`
+2. **Deduplicate**: Removes duplicate articles within the current run (based on URL)
-2. **Filter**: Keeps only items from the configured timeframe
+3. **Filter by Time**: Keeps only items from the configured timeframe
+4. **Filter Previously Posted**: Removes articles that have been posted before (if caching enabled)
-3. **Curate**: Uses OpenAI embeddings to calculate semantic similarity between article titles and topics in `topics.txt`, then ranks by relevance and limits to top N items
+5. **Curate**: Uses OpenAI embeddings to calculate semantic similarity between article titles and topics in `topics.txt`, then ranks by relevance and limits to top N items
-4. **Summarize**: Uses Claude to generate summaries for curated items
+6. **Summarize**: Uses Claude to generate summaries for curated items
-5. **Post**: Posts each paper as a top-level Slack message with AI summary in thread, then posts overall digest summary at the end
+7. **Post**: Posts header, then each paper as a top-level Slack message with summary, then digest summary at the end
+8. **Cache**: Saves posted article URLs to prevent reposting

 ## Project Structure